rafix923/freecodecamp-projects/README.md

 5 - Personal Portfolio Webpage

-All five projects are required to use HTML and CSS only.
+All five projects were required to use HTML and CSS only.

 Working on these projects, I got a chance to apply all of the skills, principles and concepts I have learned so far in freecodecamp.org.